 Located on the site of the former Carolyn P. Brown Memorial University Center, the Student Union is the largest construction project in the history of the University of Tennessee.
 When completed, it will measure approximately 390,000 square feet, nearly doubling the size of the former University Center.

-Phase I was completed in June 2015 and Phase II is scheduled to be completed in 2018.
+Phase I was completed in June 2015 and Phase II opens January 2019.
 Notable features of the project include:

 - 50,000 square feet of retail space for the VolShop, VolBooks, and VolTech stores